Carnarvonia araliifolia: Taxonomy

-Phylogeny

 The species has been placed in the subfamily Grevilleoideae because its cotyledons have auricles, which is unique to the subfamily.

 Etymology

 The genus name Carnarvonia was given by Mueller to honour Henry Howard Molyneux Herbert, the Fourth Earl of Carnarvon.
-The species epithet araliifolia is a combination of the genus Aralia and the Latin word folium, "leaf", and refers to the similarity of the leaves to those of some Aralia species.
+The species epithet araliifolia is a combination of the genus Aralia and the Latin word folium, 'leaf', and refers to the similarity of the leaves to those of some Aralia species.